 Worry is a Choice

 First lets look at the word worried.
 This is always a choice, you don’t have to do this.
-This question seems to assume that only intelligent people worry and only people with no 923246_642439195781583_1059462715_nintellect are happy.
+This question seems to assume that only intelligent people worry and only people with no intellect are happy.
 This if offensive to me as a human being who strives to find a way to be happy, am I merely a simpleton looking for my natural state or am I a genius doomed to failure?

 Worry has never made anyone more successful in anything.
 No matter how much you work something over in your mind, dread it or want to avoid it, you still can’t stop it from occurring.